Generalized Rabinowitz Floer homology and coisotropic intersections: On stable coisotropic submanifolds

-In this section we consider a stable submanifold with global Bolle's coordinates $\Sigma$ with its stable one forms $\alpha_1,\dots,\alpha_k$.
-In the last of the proof of Theorem E, the additional assumption about global Bolle's coordinates will be removed.
-The inequality in Theorem E was first shown by Schlenk \cite{Sch} for stable hypersurfaces.
-His result was reproved by Cieliebak-Frauenfelder-Paternain \cite{CFP} by using the Rabinowitz action functional.
-Their proof enable us to obtain Theorem E for higher codimension.
+In this section we consider a stable coisotropic submanifold with global coordinates.
+At the end of the proof of Theorem D, the additional assumption on the existence of global coordinates will be removed.
+The existence of solution of \eqref{Bolle's eq} and the second inequality in Theorem D were proved by Cieliebak-Frauenfelder-Paternain \cite{CFP} for separating stable hypersurfaces.
+Following their proof, we can extend their result to stable coisotropic submanifolds and simple observations slightly improve the theorem.\\[-1.5ex]